 We value interdisciplinarity and the learning that can come from mixing different interests, expertise and perspectives.
 For this reason, most of our training opportunities are open to researchers from across all Colleges and, wherever possible, to external researchers, creatives and artists.
 We advertise all opportunities in our monthly newsletter or check out our current opportunities below.
 We can also signpost to and give advice on training offered by other organisations (see external training).

 Creative Engagement – This is a series of hands-on workshops to demonstrate ways of working with creative practitioners to bring research to new audiences through novel and/or unconventional techniques.
-Next up on 22nd January will be a session on developing Digital Engagement Strategies with Prof Alice Roberts, digital expert, Christopher Wakefield and experienced UoB researchers.
-Sign up now.
+The most recent session, held on 22nd January, explored Digital Engagement Strategies with Prof Alice Roberts, digital expert, Christopher Wakefield and experienced UoB researchers.
 The series began in December 2018 with ‘Graphic Engagement’ featuring graphic novels, comics and graphic facilitation, as well as a session with renowned graphic facilitator, Pen Medonça.
 The second in the series took place on 27th March 2019 with a focus on Interactive Media: Games, Apps & More for Engagement.
 It included the participation of the Games Development Society.
 The next event focused on Immersive Methods & Performance for Engagement and took take place on May 23, 2019.
 Beyond that we have plans for a session on Podcasting and then Film.